 The only change the group made was in their name.
 Since they had their following in Indianapolis, when they played there, they were still "The Counts"; whenever they had an engagement anywhere else, the billing read "The Masters."

 Today (this was written in 1995), the Counts still appear occasionally.
 Yes, the same five members appeared, in 1985 and 1986, at the "Indiana Black Expo" Oldies But Goodies concert.
 In 1994, they performed at Crispus Attucks High Schools' 40th reunion of James Lee's Class of '54.
 Talk about groups with staying power!
-(Sadly, since this was written, Bobby Young passed away in July 2001, Chester Brown in March 2012, and James Lee in April 2018, and Robert Penick in April 2020, and Robert Wesley, the last survivor, in May 2021.
+(Sadly, since this was written, Bobby Young passed away in July 2001, Chester Brown in March 2012, James Lee in April 2018, and Robert Penick in April 2020, and Robert Wesley, the last survivor, in May 2021.

 It's a shame that Dot spent all their promotional time on Pat Boone and none on the Counts; they deserved better.